 Meg Lemieur is freelance illustrator based in the ancestral lands of the Lenni Lenape, now known as Philadelphia, Pennsylvania.
-She illustrates using pen, paper, and digital color.
-Her work focuses on natural and urban environments and subjects, while lending her skills to numerous environmental and racial justice issues.
-When she isn't drawing, Meg builds fluffy puppets, plunks away on her piano, tends to her little garden, hikes amongst the tallest trees, and reads about dinosaurs.
+She illustrates using pencil, pen, paper, and digital color.
+Her work focuses on natural and urban environments and subjects, while lending her skills to numerous advocacy campaigns.